willow-micro/EyeTracking/TobiiSBETDriver/TobiiSBETDriver.md

 Check if the eye tracking is started or not

-<a name='F-EyeTracking-TobiiSBEyeTracker-leftEyeNotASaccadeDurationMs'></a>
+<a name='F-EyeTracking-TobiiSBEyeTracker-leftEyePreFixationDurationMs'></a>
-### leftEyeNotASaccadeDurationMs `constants`
+### leftEyePreFixationDurationMs `constants`

 ##### Summary

-[Left Eye] Not a saccade time duration in ms. For fixation detection.
+[Left Eye] Pre-fixation time duration in ms. For fixation detection.

-<a name='F-EyeTracking-TobiiSBEyeTracker-notASaccadeDurationThresholdMs'></a>
+<a name='F-EyeTracking-TobiiSBEyeTracker-preFixationDurationThresholdMs'></a>
-### notASaccadeDurationThresholdMs `constants`
+### preFixationDurationThresholdMs `constants`

 ##### Summary

-Not a saccade time duration threshold in ms. For fixation detection.
+Pre-fixation time duration threshold in ms. For fixation detection.

 <a name='F-EyeTracking-TobiiSBEyeTracker-prevLeftGazeOrigin'></a>
 ### prevLeftGazeOrigin `constants`